Rio-rivers/SproutQuest/README.md

 5. Use the 'Esc' to open the menu
 6. Use the scroll wheel or numbers to select an item in the hotbar
 7. To use a tool or seeds - Left click
+8. Use the space bar to advance in dialog

 ## Credits